tomekskuta-monterail/Vuecamp-async-livecoding/README.md

 - `options-api-async` - example of handling async action with options API + lazy loaded component
 - `use-async-data` - Nuxt bonus - example of handling async action with `useAsyncData` composable provided by Nuxt3

+Code with examples is available in `/pages/index.vue` file.

 ### `getGifs` function

 If you pass `false` as an argument of `getGifs` function it returns rejected promise.